Ah, look at me in a semi-timely manner getting the week two of actual travel, week two of our Scotland trip shared with you!

 He was fine and then bam, zero fine.
 It's crazy.
 Yes, we're in an unyielding state of stress and fear.

 *The Bounce link is a Bounce affiliate link.
-The Booking (dot) Com link is an affiliate link as well.
+The Booking (dot) Com link and Expedia link are affiliate links as well.
 You earn cash back for shopping online with the Rakuten link and we both get bonus cash when you sign up.
 Mwah, thanks!
 Please see the "boring stuff" tab for more info.

 Post a Comment